-Top 10 Things to Do & See in Builth Wells Mid Wales
+The Best Things to Do in Builth Wells

 Builth Wells is an attractive little town, hidden amongst the verdant valleys of Mid Wales.
 Unlike most quaint towns in the middle of the countryside, Builth Wells used to be a kingdom - the tiny Kingdom of Builth.

-These bespoke Welsh tours are a perfect way for you to discover the true heart of Wales and share in some jaw dropping scenery.
+These bespoke Welsh tours are a perfect way for you to discover the true heart of Wales and share in some jaw-dropping scenery.
 Some of the highlights include a trip to Pen-y-Crug hillfort, with 360° panoramic views of the Usk Valley, and visiting an ancient yew tree near Defynnog – thought to be a sapling during the Bronze Age (5000 years ago).
-It's possible this unassuming Yew in St. Cynog’s church yard is the oldest in Britain.
+This unassuming Yew in St. Cynog’s churchyard may be the oldest in Britain.

 Builth Castle may look like a hill, but it’s actually the remnants of a very old castle covered in grass.